spacecloud-io/space-docs/content/getting-started/quick-start/docker-compose.md

 weight: 1
 ---

-This guide helps you run a local development setup that sets up both Space Cloud and MongoDB.
-It lets you explore the Space Cloud APIs on MongoDB without having to set up any frontend projects.
+This guide helps you run a local development setup that sets up both Space Cloud and Postgres.
+It lets you explore the GraphQL APIs of Space Cloud on Postgres without having to set up any frontend projects.

-> **Note:** MongoDB is not a dependency of Space Cloud.
-We are using MongoDB in this guide for ease of use because of its schemaless nature.
+> **Note:** If you want to get started with some other database, then you can follow these getting started guides - [Getting started with MySQL](https://blog.spaceuptech.com/posts/getting-started-with-graphql-and-mysql/) and [Getting started with MongoDB](https://blog.spaceuptech.com/posts/getting-started-with-graphql-and-mongo/).

 ## Prerequisites